kgrewee/roobie/README.md

 # Roobie
 ![Build](https://github.com/kgrewee/roobie/actions/workflows/npm.yml/badge.svg)

-Website code is often sloppy and inefficient.
-Developers follow different code patterns and naming conventions when making CSS classes and JavaScript functions.
-CSS properties are repeated on multiple classes and applied to a single element, creating duplicate code and slower load times.
-Most projects are built from scratch, instead of using a template, making the process un-replicable and time consuming.
+**Not currently for production use.
+We are exploring a new way to approach web development.
+Stable release TBD.**

-Roobie's solution is to centralize common web properties, functions, themes, etc. to help developers code fast and efficiently.
+A minimalistic approach to web development.
+Roobie makes web development **easier**.
+Centralized CSS, JavaScript, themes, animations & more.
 Reuse core CSS classes and JavaScript functions instead of writing custom code.
 Always build from a template.

 The result is: